Garden Plants, How and where to grow them - Trees

 One of the most popular ornamental trees.
 A light and airy canopy allows light to filter through so it can be grown in places where other trees might cast too dense a shadow

-Also commonly offered is the species Robinia pseudoacacia, a less refined tree by comparison and inferior for most garden purposes.
-It produces fragrant white flowers in spring and midsummer however, it is larger than Frisia and produces more suckers.
+Also commonly offered is the non-grafted rootstock species Robinia pseudoacacia, a less refined tree by comparison and inferior for most garden purposes.
+It produces fragrant white flowers in spring and midsummer however, it grows larger than Frisia and produces more suckers.
 The leaves of the species form are dark green in colour.
-It is faster growing and more aggressive than the more benign frisia.
+It is faster growing and more aggressive than the more benign Frisia.

 Height and spread Frisia: 50 ft (15m) x 25ft (8m)